 - Literary Works: Encouraging the publication of books and other literary works in Ghanaian languages.

-- Language Documentation: Documenting and preserving endangered languages.
+- Documentation: Documenting and preserving endangered languages.

 Key takeaways

 The linguistic landscape of the capital of Ghana is a vibrant and complex tapestry woven from various threads.
 While English serves as the official language, Twi, Ga, and other Ghanaian languages play crucial roles in shaping the city’s cultural identity and social interactions.
-Understanding the diverse linguistic environment of Accra provides valuable insights into its history, culture, and the daily lives of its residents.
+Understanding the diverse linguistic environment provides valuable insights into its history, culture, and the daily lives of its residents.